gulshan-ara/gulshan-ara/README.md

 ## Hello There👋

-### I'm currently doing the last semester of my BSc Computer Science degree from University of London.
+### I've recently completed my BSc Computer Science degree from University of London.

 ### About my current work
 - I'm developing an eLearning web application.